run-ai/runai-model-streamer/docs/src/usage.md

 ###### HMAC Authentication

+S3 compatible HMAC authentication to GCS is provided through the Python package `runai-model-streamer-s3`.

 To use HMAC credentials, you can use the S3 backend library, and AWS environment variables.
 You should set the following variables:
  * `RUNAI_STREAMER_OVERRIDE_OBJ_PLUGIN`: Set this to `s3` to use the S3 compatible XML API when connecting to GCS
  * `AWS_ACCESS_KEY_ID`: Set this to the Interoperability Access ID for your GCS bucket
  * `AWS_SECRET_ACCESS_KEY`: Set this to the Interoperability Secret for your GCS bucket
  * `AWS_ENDPOINT_URL`: Set this to `https://storage.googleapis.com`
+ * `AWS_EC2_METADATA_DISABLED`: Set this to `true`

 See [HMAC keys](https://cloud.google.com/storage/docs/authentication/hmackeys) for more information.

-The streamer supports GCS url `gs://my-bucket/my/file/path.safetensors`
+The streamer supports GCS URLs when using HMAC authentication (eg: `gs://my-bucket/my/file/path.safetensors`).

-> **Note:** If using GCS url with prefix `gs://` there is no need to set the `AWS_ENDPOINT_URL` environment variable.

 ##### Streaming from S3 compatible storage